SonaliBhagwatkar/Course-4---Assignment/README.md

 These all first three problems I was able to complete on 07/04/2019.
 However I was facing the problem in the code for completing the comment feature part.
 I have solved that issue and uploaded the the complete solution.
 But the partwise solution was submitted last time.
-Also I was facing problems in accessing some github commands so this time I have reloved and reinstalled the git and uploaded them again..
+Also I was facing problems in accessing some github commands so this time I have reinstalled the git and uploaded them again..
 I have created branches for;

 branch1: for the solution of Issue with accessing images with similar names